sighupio/fury-kubernetes-ingress/README.md

 # Fury Kubernetes Ingress

 This repo contains Ingress Controller and TLS certificate management components you need to manage external access to your services in your cluster.

+## Ingress Packages

+Following packages are included in Fury Kubernetes Ingress katalog:

+- [cert-manager](katalog/cert-manager): cert-manager is a Kubernetes
+add-on to automate the management and issuance of TLS certificates from various issuing sources..
+Version: **v0.9.0**
+- [forecastle](katalog/forecastle): Forecastle gives you access to a control panel where you can see your running applications and access them on Kubernetes.
+Version: **1.0.22**.
+- [nginx](katalog/nginx): The NGINX Ingress Controller for Kubernetes provides delivery services for Kubernetes applications.
+Version: **0.25.1**
+- [dual-nginx](katalog/dual-nginx): It deploys two identical nginx ingress controllers but with two different scopes: public/external and private/internal.
+Version: **0.25.1**